gillesdegottex/percivaltts/README.md

 ### Cloning

 Managing multiple experiments in parallel, fixing bugs and try new ideas while keeping track of all the changes this can imply can become quite problematic.
-There is a simple script in Percival `clone.sh` that allows you to clone the whole code source and place it in an experiment directory:
+In Percival, there is a simple script `clone.sh` that allows you to clone the whole code source and place it in an experiment directory:
 ```
 $ ./clone.sh /path/to/experiment1
 ```